 - Have a partner who gets Pension Credit guarantee credit

 Please be sure to give full and accurate details of the medication you require, including the name and strength by referring to the tear-off slip on the back of your prescription.
 Please delete those items that you do not need, to ensure we issue you with your exact requirements.

-Please make an appointment in good time if your Doctor asks to review your medication before your next prescription is due.
-Please note that the Doctors will not normally prescribe a new medication, or medication you have not taken for some time, without seeing you.
+Please make an appointment in good time if your GP asks to review your medication before your next prescription is due.
+Please note that the GPs will not normally prescribe a new medication, or medication you have not taken for some time, without seeing you.